Nikelroid/Multi-Modal-Sentiment-Classification/README-PHASE1.md

 <h1>Multi-Modal Visual Sentiment Classification</h1>

 <p>This phase contains code for multi-modal visual sentiment classification using PyTorch.
 The project involves predicting sentiments from visual information.
-It includes data preprocessing, model architecture, training, and evaluation.</p>
+It includes data preprocessing, model architecture, training, and evaluation.
+Please check Phase 2 directory for detailed instructures in this phase.</p>

 <h2>Dataset</h2>